 - Of those who come to the dealership, how many purchase a vehicle?

 Each of those metrics can help put together a complete ROI picture, starting at the top and working its way down.
-The same line of thinking holds true for OTT, using the metrics listed above.
+The same line of thinking holds for OTT, using the metrics listed above.
 When we think of it this way, all of it can be pieced together to tell a compelling ROI story.

 How is OTT advertising performance measured?